 “Very good,” Jonas toned, grinning like a fox at an unattended chicken coop.
 “I foresee cake in my future after all.”

 “How lovely for you,” Twist muttered, not taking his eyes off of him.

 Jonas’s eyes flashed to one side sharply, taking on a frightened gleam.
 “Badger!”

 Startled, Twist half turned to look after Jonas’s gaze before the meaning of the word caught up with him.
 He swung his eyes back just in time to see the sword flying for his head once again.
 Sheer determination at not being beaten again helped him to duck just in time as the sword glanced off the top of his head with little effect.

 His anger at himself, for almost falling for such a stupid ploy, got him back to his full height in an instant, with his elbow up at an angle.
 To Twist’s complete shock, the blow connected.
 Jonas reeled back, dropping his sword, as his hands flew to his face.
 Twist stood still, staring.
 Jonas’s fingers came away red and his eyes widened.

 “Holy shit!”
 Jonas breathed, looking back to Twist with a bloody nose and an utterly shocked expression.
 “You hit me!”

 Jonas laughed brightly and wiped at his face with his sleeve.
 “That’s fantastic!” he declared proudly.
 “I’m getting so much cake.”

 Welcome back, lovely.
 Want more of this story?
-The novel will be released on Nov 17th!
-And you can read the second chapter by clicking right here.
+You can read the second chapter by clicking right here.